Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<li>Axis Order: All positions, independent of the used geographic or projected CRS, use the Easting, Northing, Elevation (x,y,z) axis order.
 The Z axis points upwards towards the sky.
 </ol>

+<p>Note that at this point, the meshpyramids profile only allows the usage of EPSG:4326 (WGS84).</p>

 <h2><a name="_6">Structure of i3s resources</a></h2>

 <p>The i3s format contains different components - node index documents (NIDs), feature